mfuog/mLearn2edit/README.md

 #####_Assignment 3_: System Extensibility and Web APIs
 _Fall Term 2014_

-_by Corinna Breitling and Myrtha Fuog_
+_by Corinna Breitinger and Myrtha Fuog_